 Gardening uses our muscles – getting us bending, lifting, pushing, pulling and stomping.
 We burn some energy, develop stronger arm and leg muscles, stronger torsos, fingers and shoulders.
 It can improve our hand strength, dexterity, even our balance and cardiovascular health.

-Gardening exposes us to all kind of good microbes, like the ones I mentioned in my blog post on poo.
+Gardening exposes us to all kind of good microbes, like m. vaccae, or like the ones I mentioned in my blog post on poo.
 They are in the dirt and benefit us in myriad ways.

 Gardening can be creative and mentally stimulating.
 The sense of play is beneficial, and the activity increases blood flow to the brain, leading to better cognitive function.